 What Do Your Children Need this Summer – It May Not Be What You Think!

-Summer is here – or almost here, depending on where you live.
+Summer is here – finally!
 How are you feeling?
 Happy?
 Relaxed?
 Excited?
 Stressed?
 Nervous?
 Depending on the age of your children and your work and family situation, you may be feeling any or all of those things.
 Summer can be great, but it also can be very stressful for moms.

 One of the things that adds to our stress is the expectations we put on ourselves.
 We tend to think that our children need all sorts of activities and “experiences” during the summer – endless camps, teams, trips, lessons and outings.
 If we don’t have an activity planned for a certain day (or, heaven forbid, an entire week!) we tend to feel a bit nervous and stressed, maybe even a little guilty.